 Oryzae Japanese Cuisine

-We love this place for the food, the service and the ambiance.
-Creative cocktails, good wine and beer choices and lots of excellent food options.
-Whether you’re in the mood for bangers and mash, truffle fries (yum!) or thai curry, this place can deliver.
+Creative cocktails, good wine and beer choices and some good food options.
 Open for breakfast, lunch and dinner and a favorite of ours for all three.
 In the summer there’s a nice patio out back and for the rest of the year, the inside space is warm and inviting.

 Chef Big D’s

-Likely the best spot for breakfast in Squamish, and also a good choice for lunch.
+A great spot for breakfast and also a good choice for lunch.
 Chef Big D’s is family run, and they serve perfectly cooked breakfasts that leave you stuffed and satisfied.
 Service is friendly and efficient.
 Located right downtown in a bright, clean space where you can usually get seated right away.

 Tall Tree Bakery

 Tall Tree Bakery is located right across the street from Commencal Bicycles showroom and next door to the AirHouse trampoline centre.
 The bakery has high quality artisan breads and pastries all made from scratch with natural ingredients.
-Tall Tree Bakery offers artisan breads, pastries, baguette sandwiches, tea and coffee, and cold drinks.
+Tall Tree Bakery offers delicious breads, pastries, baguette sandwiches, tea, coffee, and cold drinks.
 A great place to grab food before or after your rides.
 Parking right out front so you can watch your bikes while you order.

 Downtown café with good coffee and lots of healthy and gluten free options.
 Small, funky space where you can expect to overhear conversations about rock climbing adventures and to see many a depressed rock climber on days when the rock might be too wet too climb on.
 Zephyr is a great spot with a funky feel and a small sidewalk patio.
 If you are lucky you can park right out front and keep an eye on your bikes while you re-fuel.

-A food truck with a permanent home at On The Farm Market on your way down from the university trails.
+A food truck with a permanent home beside the Joinery and Cloudburst and on your way down from the university trails.
 Food is prepared with care and locally sourced, and you can eat inside at Cloudburst Café if the weather is less than perfect.
 Burger, sandwich, vegetarian, meat and gluten free options with a number of unique and delicious sides.
 Filling and very tasty spot for a post-ride meal.